GiulioRossetti94/grossetti94.github.io/index.md

 - [On the statistical properties of tests of parameter restrictions in beta-pricing models with a large number of assets](https://www.cesarerobotti.com/wp-content/uploads/2023/01/ARR.pdf) with [Amedeo Andriollo](https://warwick.ac.uk/fac/soc/economics/staff/aandriollo/) and [Cesare Robotti](https://cesarerobotti.com)

 # Work in progress
-- Bond return predictability and anchoring biases
+- Bond return predictability and anchoring bias